Hanyaku-Chan/AnbuDB/README.md

 The library makes use of Promises, so you can use the .then() method to handle the result of the operations.

 ### Security
-The password is sent in plaintext, it is recommended to use a secure transport protocol like HTTPS or a secure communication library like SSH.
+The password is sent in plaintext.
+Dont use this fkr important stuff.
+I'll be changing that in a few updates.

 ### License
 This project is licensed under the GNU AGPL 3 License - see the LICENSE file for details.